welovedevs/react-ultimate-resume/README.md

 Don't want to host your profile ?
 Create your JSONResume and get your free subdomain in less than 10 minutes by registering on [welovedevs.com](https://welovedevs.com/app/register_developer).

-We added a few extra features like that you will love :
+We added a few extra features that you will love :
 - ⚡ Server side rendering for ultra fast loading
 - 🔒 Secured using reCAPTCHA v3, HTTPS and Cloudflare